 Clause 28 – Amendment of constitution

-This clause reflects the CIOs’ statutory power of amendment in sections 224-227 of the Charities Act 2011.
+Before phase 3 of the Charities Act 2022 comes into force, this clause reflects the CIOs’ statutory power of amendment in sections 224-227 of the Charities Act 2011.
 A CIO’s constitution should include these provisions for ease of reference.
 The constitution of a CIO cannot override the statutory power of constitutional amendment, but the General Regulations provide that you may include additional restrictions in some or all cases, for example requiring a longer period of notice before the meeting, or a higher majority, for certain changes.
 Additional restrictions are not provided for in this model and if you are considering this, we recommend that you take appropriate advice.
 To request the Commission’s consent to an amendment or to inform the Commission of an amendment, please complete our online form.

+After phase 3 of the Charities Act 2022 comes into force, a regulated alteration of the CIO constitution under s.226 and 227 of the Charities Act 2011 does not take effect until it has been registered or later if the resolution containing the amendment specifies this.
+Any other amendment to the CIO’s constitution takes effect on the date that the resolution containing the amendment is passed or a later date if the resolution containing the amendment specifies this.

 Clause 29 – Voluntary winding up or dissolution

 This clause reflects the provisions of the Charities Act 2011, the General Regulations and Dissolution Regulations.
 We recommend that it is included in the constitution for ease of reference.
 It also highlights that there are other requirements in the Dissolution Regulations that the trustees must comply with, as there are offences for non- compliance.
 To inform the Commission of your CIO’s dissolution, please complete our online form.